-With regard to the Integration model, the results reported here would seem to effectively eliminate it from contention.
+With regard to the integration model, the results reported here would seem to effectively eliminate it from contention.
 This model was already challenged by its poor fit to data (Wixted et al., 2018), but it now suffers from the more fatal flaw of making directionally incorrect predictions about the effect of manipulating filler similarity with respect to the suspect.
-Yet most applications of signal detection theory to eyewitness identification over the years have relied on the Integration model (e.g., Duncan, 2006; Palmer & Brewer, 2012; Palmer, Brewer, Weber, & Sauer, 2020; Smith et al., 2018; Vitriol, Appleby, & Borgida, 2018).
+Yet, most applications of signal detection theory to eyewitness identification over the years have relied on the integration model (e.g., Duncan, 2006; Palmer & Brewer, 2012; Palmer et al., 2020; Smith et al., 2018; Vitriol et al., 2018).
 The model has generally been used to compute d', and it may often provide reasonable estimates.
-However, given that its predictions deviate so glaringly from empirical data, it would be better to compute underlying (i.e., theoretical) discriminability using the Independent Observations model or the Ensemble model.
+However, given that its predictions deviate so glaringly from empirical data, it would be better to compute underlying (i.e., theoretical) discriminability using the independent observations model or the ensemble model.

-Other findings bearing on the Ensemble model
+Other Findings Bearing on the Ensemble Model

-The Ensemble model not only predicted the filler similarity findings considered here but is also consistent with a number of previously reported findings as well.
+The ensemble model not only predicted the filler-similarity findings considered here but is also consistent with a number of previously reported findings as well.
 A version of this model was originally proposed in verbal form to account for why simultaneous lineups yield higher discriminability than sequential lineups (Wixted & Mickes, 2014).
-According to "diagnostic feature-detection theory," witnesses presented with a simultaneous lineup immediately realize that certain features (namely, those included in the witness's description of the perpetrator and replicated across the lineup members) do not vary across the lineup members and are therefore non-diagnostic of guilt.
-Including those features in the decision variable would only add noise to the decision-making process without adding any signal, thereby decreasing the ability to discriminate innocent from guilty suspects.
-By instead discounting the common features (because they are of no help), error variance would be reduced, enhancing discriminability.
-In a sequential lineup, the faces are presented individually, so it is not as apparent to the eyewitness that non-diagnostic features were deliberately introduced when the photos were selected.
+According to "diagnostic feature-detection theory," witnesses presented with a simultaneous lineup immediately realize that certain features (namely, those included in the witness's description of the perpetrator and replicated across the lineup members) do not vary across the lineup members and are therefore